opendatateam/udata/docs/geopf.md

 2. For each pair, query `GET /datastores/{datastore_id}/offerings?stored_data={stored_data_id}`.
 3. For each offering: create a new resource if none with matching `geopf:offering:id` exists, or update the URL if it changed.
 4. Remove any resources whose `geopf:offering:id` no longer appears in the live offering set.

-Authenticated with the static `GEOPF_TOKEN` service-account token (see "Authentication" above) — unlike the push flow, this isn't per-user: a periodic background job has no acting user to authenticate as, and authenticating it as whichever user last pushed a resource turned out not to work reliably (their OAuth refresh token doesn't survive long inactivity; see `udata/geopf/tasks.py:sync_geopf_offerings` history for what was tried and ruled out).

 ### Offering resource extras